Harshninave04/Harsh-Portfolio/README.md

 # My Portfolio

-Welcome to my portfolio ! 🌟 This space encapsulates a glimpse of my journey in the development.
+Welcome to my portfolio! 🌟 This space encapsulates a glimpse of my journey in development.
 From coding projects to design endeavors, each entry reflects my passion and dedication.

 ## Table of Contents
 - [About Me](#about-me)